Update on February 22, 2021 at 8:20PM PT:

 The proposed law fundamentally misunderstands the relationship between our platform and publishers who use it to share news content.
-It has left us facing a stark choice: attempt to comply with a law that ignores the realities of this relationship, or stop allowing news content on our services in Australia.
+It has left us facing a stark choice: attempt to comply with a law that ignores the realities of this relationship or stop allowing news content on our services in Australia.
 With a heavy heart, we are choosing the latter.

 This discussion has focused on US technology companies and how they benefit from news content on their services.
 We understand many will ask why the platforms may respond differently.
-The answer is because our platforms have fundamentally different relationships with news.
+The answer is that our platforms have fundamentally different relationships with the news.
 Google Search is inextricably intertwined with news and publishers do not voluntarily provide their content.
-On the other hand, publishers willingly choose to post news on Facebook, as it allows them to sell more subscriptions, grow their audiences and increase advertising revenue.
+On the other hand, publishers willingly choose to post news on Facebook, as it allows them to sell more subscriptions, grow their audiences, and increase advertising revenue.

 In fact, and as we have made clear to the Australian Government for many months, the value exchange between Facebook and publishers runs in favour of the publishers — which is the reverse of what the legislation would require the arbitrator to assume.
 Last year Facebook generated approximately 5.1 billion free referrals to Australian publishers worth an estimated AU$407 million.

-For Facebook, the business gain from news is minimal.
+For Facebook, the business gain from the news is minimal.
 News makes up less than 4% of the content people see in their News Feed.
 Journalism is important to a democratic society, which is why we build dedicated, free tools to support news organisations around the world in innovating their content for online audiences.

-Over the last three years we’ve worked with the Australian Government to find a solution that recognises the realities of how our services work.
+Over the last three years, we’ve worked with the Australian Government to find a solution that recognises the realities of how our services work.
 We’ve long worked toward rules that would encourage innovation and collaboration between digital platforms and news organisations.
-Unfortunately this legislation does not do that.
-Instead it seeks to penalise Facebook for content it didn’t take or ask for.
+Unfortunately, this legislation does not do that.
+Instead, it seeks to penalise Facebook for content it didn’t take or ask for.

 We were prepared to launch Facebook News in Australia and significantly increase our investments with local publishers, however, we were only prepared to do this with the right rules in place.
 This legislation sets a precedent where the government decides who enters into these news content agreements, and ultimately, how much the party that already receives value from the free service gets paid.
-We will now prioritise investments to other countries, as part of our plans to invest in new licensing news programs and experiences.
+We will now prioritise investments in other countries, as part of our plans to invest in new licensing news programs and experiences.

-Others have also raised concern.
+Others have also raised concerns.
 Independent experts and analysts around the world have consistently outlined problems with the proposed legislation.
 While the government has made some changes, the proposed law fundamentally fails to understand how our services work.